skyssolutions/lynxchan/src/be/Readme.md

 # GridFS
 Metadata of files on gridfs will have the following values:
 * `boardUri`: board to which the file belongs to.
 If undefined, file is a default site file.
+* `expiration`: time of when the file is expired and no longer valid.
 * `threadId`(Number): id of the thread the file belongs to.
 * `postId`(Number): id of the post the file belongs to.
 * `status`(Number): http status to be used when outputting this page.
 Defaults to 200 when outputting.